utshab-roy/myDocs/docs/blog/form-submit-without-csrf.md

 ## Conclusion

 CSRF token is really a good way to protect your site.
-I will alwasys suggest you to use it, and avoid it if only it is not needed.
+I will always suggest you to use it, and avoid it if only it is not needed.

 **Happy Coding !**